 Sirkelsvlei - Cape Point

-Note: Cape Point payment is credit card only and ID is required.
+Important Note Cape Point payment is credit card only and ID is required.
+For more info, visit the official Cape Point Website

 Sirkelsvlei

-It is a paradoxical pond, situated on a plateau which is higher than the surrounding landscape and which offers only the tiniest of catchments.
+Paradoxical Pond It is a paradoxical pond, situated on a plateau higher than the surrounding landscape, which offers only the tiniest of catchments.
 There is no obvious inflow, apart from surface trickle in winter, and yet Sirkelsvlei rarely dries out.

-The secret, it is thought, lies in underground springs, or in water fed from the adjacent marshes and channelled by the two sandstone ridges between which the vlei lies.
-(Source: Between Two Shores Michael Fraser and Liz McMahon New Africa Books 1994)
+Water Source The secret is thought to lie in underground springs or in water fed from the adjacent marshes, channelled by the two sandstone ridges between which the vlei lies.
+(Source: Between Two Shores, Michael Fraser and Liz McMahon, New Africa Books 1994)

 Sirkelsvlei in Cape Point